pearlanyanwu/base-apparel.github.io/README.md

 ### What I learned

-In this project, I learned how to validate email input using a regex pattern and if-else statements.
+I learned how to use grid-template-areas property to build the mobile view.

-### Continued Development
+### Continued development

-Working on responsiveness for smaller screen sizes.
+I'm uploading the mobile view so I'll be able to view it on my mobile device before I start working on the desktop view.

+### Useful resources

+- [w3schools.com](https://www.w3schools.com/cssref/pr_grid-template-areas.php) - This taught me how to use the grid-template-areas property.